vztpv/EU3-to-EU4/README.md

 # EU3-to-EU4
 My Experimental Project..
-EU3 -> EU4 (using ParadoxGameConverters ) ?
+EU3 -> EU4 (using ParadoxGameConverters eu3 to vic2, eur4 to vic2 ) ?
 for EU3 -> EU4, (EU4 -> VIC3) ?

 # TODO AND DONE